Palazzina di caccia of Stupinigi

-The Palazzina di caccia of Stupinigi (Italian: "The hunting residence of Stupinigi") is one of the Residences of the Royal House of Savoy in northern Italy, part of the UNESCO World Heritage Sites list.
-Built as a royal hunting lodge in the early 18th century, it is located in Stupinigi, a suburb of the town of Nichelino, 10 km southwest of Turin.
+The Palazzina di caccia of Stupinigi (Italian for 'hunting residence' of Stupinigi) is one of the Residences of the Royal House of Savoy in the Metropolitan City of Turin in northern Italy, part of the UNESCO World Heritage Sites list.
+Built as a royal hunting lodge in the early 18th century, it is located in Stupinigi, a suburb (italian frazione) of the town of Nichelino, 10 km southwest of Turin.

 History

-The original castle was owned by the Acaja line of the House of Savoy, Lords of Piedmont until 1418, and was sold to marquis Rolando Pallavicino in 1493.
+The original castle was owned until 1418 by the Acaja line of the House of Savoy, Lords of Piedmont, and it was sold to marquis Rolando Pallavicino in 1493.
 It was then acquired by Emmanuel Philibert in 1563, when the ducal capital was moved from Chambéry to Turin.

-The new palace was designed by the architect Filippo Juvarra to be used as a palazzina di caccia ("hunting lodge") for Victor Amadeus II, King of Sardinia.
+The new palace was designed by the architect Filippo Juvarra to be used as a palazzina di caccia ('hunting residence') for Victor Amadeus II, King of Sardinia.
 Works started in 1729.
-Within two years construction was far enough advanced for the first formal hunt to take place.
+Within two years, construction was far enough advanced for the first formal hunt to take place in 1731.